 The following artists are distributed through Eightspace.

-League Of Lights are an electronic rock duo from Surrey, England comprising vocalist Farrah West alongside musician/producer Richard West (Threshold).
-Their self-titled debut album was released in 2011 with guest performances by guitarist Ruud Jolie (Within Temptation), drummer Mark Zonder (ex-Fates Warning) and bassist Jerry Meehan (Robbie Williams, Bryan Ferry).
+League Of Lights are an electronic rock/dream pop duo from Surrey, England comprising vocalist Farrah West alongside musician/producer Richard West (Threshold).
+Their symphonic-infused debut album was released in 2011 with guest performances by guitarist Ruud Jolie (Within Temptation), drummer Mark Zonder (ex-Fates Warning) and bassist Jerry Meehan (Robbie Williams, Bryan Ferry).
 The album was hailed by Melodic Hard Rock Today as “one of the biggest highlights in the melodic rock / hard rock genre this year”.

 In 2012 the duo released a follow-up single “Forever” featuring guest vocals and guitars by Glynn Morgan (Threshold), with drums once again by Mark Zonder.

 League Of Lights are currently in the studio putting the finishing touches on their second album due for release in 2019.

 British heavy metal band Mindfeed formed in 1996 around vocalist Glynn Morgan and drummer Jay Micciche.
 Both were former members of progressive metallers Threshold and toured with the band supporting the likes of Psychotic Waltz and Dream Theater.
 With bassist Jase Birnie replacing temporary member John Jowitt (IQ, Arena), Mindfeed signed to Inside Out Records and recorded their debut album “Perfect Life?” at Backstage Studios with producer Andy Sneap.
 Described by Rock Hard magazine as “the best band to emerge from England since Threshold”, Mindfeed’s debut “Perfect Life?” earned strong reviews across Europe and was hailed as “one of the highlights of 1997” by Aardschok magazine.